-Many team leaders live with a belief that multiplying the number of people by average utilization (or performance) results in the team’s capacity.
-The software world is not so simple and with its complexity, this way of thinking rather builds big teams that don’t deliver much value and makes the management harder.
+Many team leaders live with the belief that multiplying the number of people by average utilization (or performance) results in the team’s capacity.
+The software world is not so simple and building big teams that do not deliver much value makes management harder.

-This all leads to thinking that the organization should always improve or increase the utilization or hire more people – which is less effective, increases costs and brings more stress because of extreme focus on wrong metrics.
+This leads to thinking that the organization should continually improve, increase the utilization or hire more people – which is less effective, increases costs, and brings more stress because of extreme focus on wrong metrics.

-However, metrics are important, builds predictability, and are somehow the reference for the current situation there is also the business value that the team delivers.
-All numbers helps to make the decisions better, but what if the team works extremely hard with full of commitment but does deliver value for the company, its clients, or users?
-This way doesn’t make sense, and the right balance is the key.
+However, metrics are important, build predictability, and are somehow the reference for the current situation.
+There is also the business value that the team delivers.
+All numbers help to make the decisions better, but what if the team works extremely hard with total commitment but does deliver value for the company, its clients, or its users?
+This does not make sense, and the right balance is the key.

 What you can do to increase the capacity of software development?

-Ask yourself where is the real bottleneck and cause of the challenges you have now?
-Maybe it’s because of the lack of tools and skills within the team or communication between people sucks?
-Focus on the process and people first, and then go to the numbers to validate and prepare the proper plan.
+Ask yourself where are the real bottlenecks and the cause of the challenges you have now.
+Maybe it’s because of the lack of tools and skills within the team or because communication between people is rough.
+Focus on the process and people, then go to the numbers to validate and prepare the proper plan.

 Reduce the cost of the development team

-The typical costs of the development team are related to the recruitment process, payroll, hardware and licenses, of course the office space, sick leaves, holidays and perks.
+The typical costs of the development team are related to the recruitment process, payroll, hardware, licenses, office space, sick leave, holidays, and benefits.

 Define better the requirement

-People will spend less time on discussions, meetings and evaluation of tasks when you will define them well.
-It doesn’t mean you have to dive into the code, functions and methods and describe how to develop something you need.
-Once you define the user’s needs, describe the expected behavior and flow, discuss and keep in mind your technology limitations and describe the business value and how you will accept the work, this will help a lot!
+People will spend less time on discussions, meetings, and evaluation of tasks when you will define them well.
+It does not mean you have to dive into the code, functions, and methods and describe how to develop something you need.
+Once you define the user’s needs, explain the expected behavior and flow, discuss, and keep in mind your technical limitations and describe the business value, you will have efficient results.

 Involve QA as soon as possible and manage test data

-Why you should focus on QA and why it’s important?
-Because developers don’t focus 50% of their time on feedback and bug fixing if the code is tested well.
+Why should you focus on QA, and why it is important?
+Because developers do not focus 50% of their time on feedback and bug fixing if the code is tested well.
 They can then develop the new code and solve new tasks.

-Define the most important test cases along with the test data (the input that you use to say it works).
-There is no one the best QA process because there is not just one development process.
-Find the sweet spot and moment when would be the best to test resolved tasks.
+Define the most important test cases and the test data (the input you use to say it works).
+You cannot define the best QA process because there is not just one development process.
+Find the sweet spot and moment when it is best to test resolved tasks.

-You can create the column on your board as “QA”, and before or after deploying to the staging server provide functional testing.
-Having the Continuous Integration (e.g. Jenkins) optimized well will allow you to make automated and unit tests quickly after the merge or commit to the branch.
-Very often we use many staging servers in the office, before deploying to a staging server on the production environment.
+To provide functional testing, you can create the column on your board as “QA” before or after deploying to the staging server.
+The Continuous Integration (e.g., Jenkins) optimized well will allow you to make automated and unit tests quickly after the merge or commit to the branch.
+Often we use many staging servers in the office before deploying to a staging server in the production environment.

-Prioritize and plan right features and focus on value
+Prioritize and plan the right features and focus on the value

-Even if there is 463 of your product backlog items and all of them are extremely important, you can use MoSCoW method to prioritize the work:
+Even if there are 463 of your product backlog items, and all of them are extremely important, you can use the MoSCoW method to prioritize the work: